 - Those staff who have not attempted the eLearning exams with a certain period should send reminders every 2-3 days.

 Such a learning exam helps to track down the staff who have not completed the exam, or who failed the exam in multiple attempts(if allowed).
-Those staff who have not completed the exam should be asked for the justification and any unreasonable excuse should not be tolerated.
+Those staff who have not completed the exam should be asked for justification and any unreasonable excuse should not be tolerated.

 In this way, training can be properly designed which would help the organization in the long run.